deadlydog/PathLengthChecker/ReadMe.md

 ## Running via PowerShell

 If you are looking or a PowerShell equivalent of this tool, you can use [this PowerShell script](tools/GetPathLengths.ps1) that offers similar functionality.

+## Changelog

+See what's changed in the application over time by viewing [the changelog](Changelog.md).